JunyiZhu-AI/RandomSparsification/README.md

 python train.py --epochs 40 --lr 1 --batchsize 1000 --clip 0.1 --momentum 0.9 --eps 3 --final-rate 0
 ```

 In the paper, we consistently perform per-epoch randomization in consideration of the communicational efficiency.
-Randomizing the sparsification mask multiple times per epoch may further improve the performance of the network.
+However, randomizing the sparsification mask multiple times per epoch may further improve the performance of the network.
 ```bash
 python train.py --epochs 40 --lr 1 --batchsize 1000 --clip 0.1 --momentum 0.9 --eps 3 --final-rate 0.9 --refresh 5
 ```